pyodide/pyodide-blog/content/posts/fpcast.md

 call, the target of the jump is known at compile time, whereas in the case of a dynamic call, it is determined by a variable.

-In web assembly, a function pointer is an index into a table of functions.
-There is a separate wasm instruction called `call_indirect` which takes an immediate (compile-time determined) argument to indicate what the signature of the function being called should be.
-The web assembly runtime checks that the function being called has a signature which matches the asserted signature and if it doesn't it throws an error.
+In WebAssembly, a function pointer is an index into a table of functions.
+There is a separate WebAssembly instruction called `call_indirect` which takes an immediate (compile-time determined) argument to indicate what the signature of the function being called should be.
+The WebAssembly runtime checks that the function being called has a signature which matches the asserted signature and if it doesn't it throws an error.

 So we call `my_noargs_function2` through a `call_indirect` instruction which asserts that it takes two arguments.
-The wasm runtime checks and sees that in fact, `my_noargs_function2` only expects one argument, and it crashes with an "indirect call signature mismatch" error.
+The WebAssembly runtime checks and sees that in fact, `my_noargs_function2` only expects one argument, and it crashes with an "indirect call signature mismatch" error.